 I taught this course along with Dr. Candace Galen.
 This course looks at important topics in Species Interactions including mechanism, evolution, and ecology using exemplary examples from primary literature.
 The course includes both instructor and student presentations and all class periods include extensive discussion.

-I contributed to this team taught course by preparing and leading one lecture on bacterial cell division.
+I contribute to this team taught course on bacterial pathogenesis by teaching about bacterial cell division.